MicrosoftDocs/azure-dev-docs/articles/java/sdk/tracing.md

 #### Azure SDK tracing conventions

-Check out [Azure SDK semantic conventions specification](https://github.com/Azure/azure-sdk/blob/main/docs/tracing/distributed-tracing-conventions.yml) to find out which spans and attributes SDK emits.
+To find out which spans and attributes the SDK emits, see the [Azure SDK semantic conventions specification](https://github.com/Azure/azure-sdk/blob/main/docs/tracing/distributed-tracing-conventions.yml).
 Azure SDK (and OpenTelemetry) semantic conventions are not stable and may change in the future.

 ## Next steps